henrythemes/jekyll-bootstrap-theme/ngsintro/1511/labs/rnaseqMapping.md

 (This copies the header of the output file as well as all rows tagged as significant into a new text file - open this file in a text editor or spread sheet program).

+Using their _EnsEMBL_ accession numbers, you can go to [http://www.ensembl.org](http://www.ensembl.org/) to retrieve information on the function of these genes and see whether you can draw any conclusions as to why these genes would be differentially expressed between samples.

-### Where to go next - Visualize the results
+### Where to go next

 So now you have analyzed the expression of genes between two samples.
 However, usually the work does not end here.
 For example, you may want to perform a thorough analysis of your output, visualize distributions and obtain statictics.
-This can be done either through clever scripting in R, or by use of an R package called [cummeRbund](http://compbio.mit.edu/cummeRbund/). cummeRbund reads the native output from Cuffdiff, parses it into a database and provide ample options for in-depth analysis of the data.
+This can be done either through clever scripting in R, or by use of a recently developed software suite called [CummeRbund](http://compbio.mit.edu/cummeRbund/).
+It reads the native output from Cuffdiff, parses it into a database and provide ample options for in-depth analysis of the data.
+This package offer a lot of efficient parsing of the output files created by cuffdiff, however a recent update to Rsqlite package has broken the procedure whereby this package reads the data into R.
+A workaround to this is to use an older version of R and if you want to test this steps on Uppmax one can just load an older R version via the module system as this:

 For this part you need graphics, so you need to log in to Uppmax using thinlinc (as you have done before) or by using the -Y parameter when using ssh.